zoubingwu/cloudflare-d1-viewer/README.md

 ## Security Note

 The application stores your API token in your browser's local storage for convenience.
 If you're uncomfortable with this, you can clone the project and host it on your own Cloudflare Pages instance.

+You don't need API token to view local SQLite databases and all operations are performed locally in your browser.

 ## Contributing